lenzlee/bootcamp-homework1/README.md

-# bootcamp-hw-01
+# Code Refactor

-# WEEK 1 HOMEWORK: HTML, CSS, and Git: Code Refactor
+# Module 1: HTML, CSS, and Git Challenge

 This is an "on the job ticket" challenge where we are given a starter code that we modified to complete the challenge.